rticommunity/kubernetes-examples/README.md

 # k8s-configs
-This directory includes the example configurations of use cases of running RTI Connext DDS applications on Kubernetes.
+This directory includes the example configurations of use cases with RTI Connext DDS applications on Kubernetes.

 ### Use Cases